www.animallaw.info

 (a)(1) The owner of a dog has a duty to keep that dog under reasonable control at all times, and to keep that dog from running at large.
 A person who breaches that duty is subject to civil liability for any damages suffered by a person who is injured by the dog while in a public place or lawfully in or on the private property of another.

-(2) Such a person may be held liable regardless of whether the dog has shown any dangerous propensities or whether the dog's owner knew or should have known of the dog's dangerous propensities.
+(2) The owner may be held liable regardless of whether the dog has shown any dangerous propensities or whether the dog's owner knew or should have known of the dog's dangerous propensities.

-(b) The provisions of subsection (a) shall not be construed to impose liability upon the owner of the dog if:
+(b) Subsection (a) shall not be construed to impose liability upon the owner of the dog if:

 (1) The dog is a police or military dog, the injury occurred during the course of the dog's official duties and the person injured was a party to, a participant in or suspected of being a party to or participant in the act or conduct that prompted the police or military to utilize the services of the dog;